ELF-Lab/OjibweMorph/PVSpreadsheets/README.md

 |----------|----------|----------|----------|----------|
 |   1   |   2   |   3   |   4   |   5   |

+Note also that, when present, the "person prefix" appears in the leftmost position in the verbal complex, so always appears before any preverbs.

 There are various dependencies between the functional preverbs and the wider clause structure.
 For example, subordinating preverbs all require the use of the conjunct order (and some are perhaps best thought of as a type of changed conjunct marker).
-Similarly, the tense/modal preverbs show allomorphy depending on order.
+Similarly, the tense/modal preverbs often show allomorphy depending on order.

+The overall strategy for the functional preverbs is to create spreadsheets with forms for the indpendent and conjunct orders, as well as the changed conjunct when the changed form is not predictable from the regular (or sub-regular) phonological rules.
+For example, the tense preverb "daa-" becomes "ge-" under initial change.
+In the FST, the exceptions apply first, and if applied, they block the regular rules from applying.
+This ensures that we only get a single process related to initial change within a given changed conjunct verb complex.

 ## Initial change